AUSAXS/AUSAXS/README.md

 # Todo
- * [x] dlibMinimizer: Hide all dlib includes in .cpp.
+ * [ ] BSThreadPool: Streamline download and build process.
+Currently it is all manual.
  * [ ] DebyeLookupTable: Non-default tables seems to be broken.
 Disable default tables to debug.
- * [ ] RhoM: Calculate total weight of protein, multiply (divide) by Avogadro constant, divide by volume to get average density.
+ * [x] RhoM: Calculate total weight of protein, multiply (divide) by Avogadro constant, divide by volume to get average density.
 Should be 1.4 or something like that.
  * [ ] EM: R factors http://pd.chem.ucl.ac.uk/pdnn/refine1/rfacs.htm
- * [ ] EM: Compare maps from different simulation methods
- * [ ] ResidueParser: Consider creating 1 parsed file per residue and then dynamically loading only those that are needed for the current file.
  * [ ] Protein: Figure out how getMass should work in without effective charge enabled
  * [ ] EM: Figure out why the test partial_histogram_manager::comparison with standard approach doesn't work with data/A2M/A2M_ma.ccp4.
 Probably something to do with assumed negative staining?
  * [ ] Slice: Change storage to be Matrix<T>* such that it is always kept up to date.
 Currently Slices are invalidated when Matrix data is changed (like with extend).
- * [ ] EMFitter: Handle absolute scale properly.
+ * [x] EMFitter: Handle absolute scale properly.
+(Doesn't matter.
+It is scaled to fit SAXS data anyways)
  * [ ] gentag alt for de andre filer
  * [ ] General: Consistency check of DrhoM
  * [ ] IO: Support multiple terminate statements